AnChavez2026/cse15l-lab-reports/lab5.md

 ![Image](lab 4,2.png.png)

 ## Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.
 My current working dirctory is ~/OneDrive/Documents/GitHub/list-examples-grader which has all the files I need that allows me to run grade.sh script.
 My lab partner has the same program and his is able to run fine, so im think something might be wrong with my laptop.
+This is the command I wrote in my terminal ``` bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected```